ankitects/ankimobile-docs/src/editing.md

 some key differences:

 - There is no note type selection button or deck selection button.
-If you want to change the type of an existing note, you currently need to do so with the computer version of Anki.
+If you want to change the type of an existing note, go to the "Browse" screen, tap the checkmark button at the upper right corner, select the card, then use Actions->Change Notetype.

 - There is a "Tools" button at the top of the screen.
 Tapping on it will allow you to perform actions on the current card or note.